 daughter Emma has had a rather bad time with her being away from home so much.

-“She’s an angel,” said Nelson Riddle.
+“She’s an angel,” -Nelson Riddle.

-“She has no temperament,” added Ian Fraser.
+“She has no temperament,” -Ian Fraser.

-From Alice Ghostley we learn, “She’s so kind, so
+“She’s so kind, so

-sensitive, so unwilling to see anyone embarrassed.”
+sensitive, so unwilling to see anyone embarrassed.” - Alice Ghostley

 Women’s